 MNT: I imagine that your job is probably one of the toughest jobs in the world.

-We have a really good unit at Texas Children’s.
-The one thing that I see that is always comforting to me is when a mom says goodnight and knows she can walk away and that her baby is being taken care of.
+We have an excellent NICU at Texas Children’s.
+The one thing that I see that is always comforting to me is when a mom says goodnight and knows she can walk away knowing that her baby is in good hands.

-It’s a journey to have a premature baby that may be in the hospital for 3 or 4 months.
-You’re going to have some really good days, you’re going to walk up and see some smiles, and then you’re going to walk up and see tears.
-We have to adjust to that.
+It’s a journey to have a premature baby that may be in the hospital for 3–6 months.
+You’re going to have some really good and bad days, you’re going to see smiles, you’re going to see tears.
+We have to adjust to that and be ready no matter what the day may bring.

 MNT: What do you wish for parents with premature babies to know?

-Dr. Guillory: The one thing I want them to know is they have a team of people, doctors and nurses, and that they are also part of that team.
+Dr. Guillory: The one thing I want them to know is they have a team of doctors, nurses, and allied health members, caring for their infant and that they, the parents, are also part of that team.

-There are people that are pulling behind them, that will walk with them through this very difficult walk.
+There are people that are pulling for them, that will walk with them through this very difficult walk.
 They’ll have that support from their medical team.

 MNT: Is there anything else?